WELCOME TO GERMAN

 MAJORING OR MINORING IN GERMAN

-For course requirements for the Major or two Minors, please consult the appropriate webpages:
+For course requirements for the Major or three Minors, please consult the appropriate webpages:

 1. Major in German